kennedydane/mcs_mods/ADDON_DEVELOPMENT_GUIDE.md

 # Add-on Development Guide for This Project

-This guide provides a concrete, step-by-step walkthrough for creating and adding new custom add-ons to this specific server project.
-We will use the creation of a "Lightsaber" item as a practical example.
+This guide is the complete, step-by-step manual for creating, managing, and debugging add-ons within this specific server project.

-## Core Concepts
+## Core Architecture

-Our project uses a specific, robust method for managing add-ons to ensure they are loaded correctly by the dedicated server.
-The key components are:
+Our project uses a robust system to safely load custom add-ons without interfering with the server's vanilla content.
+Here are the key files and directories you need to know:

--   **`addons/` directory**: A staging area where you place your behavior and resource pack files.
-This is the only directory you need to touch when developing.
--   **`valid_known_packs.json`**: A master list that tells the server which packs are legitimate and should be considered for loading.
+-   **`addons/`**: This is your primary workspace.
+All your custom behavior packs and resource packs go in here.
+The server copies these at startup.
+-   **`valid_known_packs.json`**: This is the server's "master list".
+A pack **must** be registered here for the server to consider it valid.
--   **`world_configs/` directory**: Contains files that tell a specific world which packs to *activate* on startup.
+-   **`world_configs/`**: This directory contains files that tell your world which packs from the master list to actually *activate*.
+-   **`docker-compose.yml`**: This file maps your local `addons`, `valid_known_packs.json`, and `world_configs` into the container.
--   **`entrypoint.sh`**: A script that automatically copies your add-ons from the `addons/` directory into the server's internal directories when the container starts.
+-   **`entrypoint.sh`**: This script runs when the container starts, copying the contents of `addons/` into the live server directories.

 ---

-## Tutorial: Creating a Lightsaber
+## Part 1: Creating a New Melee Weapon (Lightsaber)

+This covers the basics of creating a new item and its texture.

 ### Step 1: Define the Item's Behavior

-First, we need to tell the game what a lightsaber is and what it does.

-1. Navigate to `addons/behavior_packs/`.
-We will add our new item to the existing `enhanced_pickaxe` pack to keep things simple.
-2. Create a new file at `addons/behavior_packs/enhanced_pickaxe/items/lightsaber.json`.
+Create a new JSON file at `addons/behavior_packs/enhanced_pickaxe/items/lightsaber.json`.
-3. Add the following JSON content.
-This defines an item that does 50 damage, has high durability, and glows.

 ```json
 {